Skip to content

 Why Use Map Sharing

-Map sharing gives you full control over what others can see.
+Map sharing allows you to show your vehicles on your own website, or give a unique web address to someone.
+You have full control over what others can see.
 You decide which vehicles and drivers they see, you can hide sensitive areas using exclusion zones, and your main account still has full visibility while shared map viewers can only see what you allow.

 Setting Up Map Sharing

 Map sharing uses the sub account system.
-Sub accounts are typically used to give access to your tracking data to a team member or family member so they can have their own unique login, but they can also be used for map sharing.
+Sub accounts are typically used to give access to your tracking data to a team member or family member so they can have their own unique login with an email and password, but they can also be used for map sharing.

 Step 1: Create or Choose a Sub Account